 Click OK, and you’ll see the blur added to the reflection.

-So whether you are needing to create a reflection from scratch or add one for creative edits like sky replacements, now you know how to do both!
+So whether you need to make a reflection in Photoshop from scratch or add one for creative edits like sky replacements, now you know how to do both!